piteronio/mosaic/library/mas_data/README.md

-Upon running the script, data regarding the master image are stored here.
+# mas_data folder
+This folder is for internal use only.
+Master image data is stored here.